 If you are an entrepreneur, then no doubt you have been taking heck lot of pain to build your own Burj Khalifa of your vision.
-Of course, even faint smell of success is too important for you.
+Of course, the even faint smell of success is too important to you.
 Thus, you always on a track of getting things done and more importantly, how you and your team would execute it.

 For all your startup journey, your team should serve as a powerful engine.
-Which is why you want to have genuine and talented people in your team, and to judge them you must come up with such questions which bring out real talent of the candidate.
+Which is why you want to have genuine and talented people in your team, and to judge them you must come up with such questions which bring out the real talent of the candidate.

 But, how do you make sure that a candidate is right at his/her answers?
 More often than not the candidate would have prepared answers for your cliche questions.
 You must cut the platitudes to get the most out of an individual.

 Be creative and yeasty around your questions.
 Frame your questions according to the situation that they might have faced in their last job.

 Here are the questions that need to get polished and reframed, as you are likely to get well-rehearsed answers otherwise.

 Search this question on any search engine, and you would get bombarded with zillions of websites that have well-written answers to it.
 Try to come up with a question which gets you an unprepared answer.
 One example would be “List 4 best things that you think our company has for the position you are applying, and why?”
 This way you would get a sense of the seriousness of a candidate towards your company.

 What is your greatest weakness?

 Here it comes an epitome of cliche question.
 If you had asked this question a century ago, then it would make much sense.
 Answers to this question managed to made it on every possible website.

 Who would have thought hiring managers would continue to ask this question even today.
 The more practical question could be “What was the failure that you had faced in your last job?”.
 A candidate could easily relate himself to this question and would come up with an unrehearsed answer.